 - Very Flexible in field addition/deletion as it is schemaless

-MongoDB fulfills today’s era requirement, with a quick easy learning curve.
-Due to open source, high performance, scalability, and availability, a lot of companies are using it in the production phase.
-From a learning perspective as well, you only need to know JSON, which is a simple programming language.
+MongoDB fulfils today’s era requirement, with a quick, easy learning curve.
+Due to open source, high performance, scalability, and availability, many companies are using it in the production phase.
+From a learning perspective, you only need to know JSON, a simple programming language.

-Going down the line for more years, more companies will be moving to MongoDB, making it even more popular and hence market demand for MongoDB skills will go higher as well.
+Going down the line for more years, more companies will be moving to MongoDB, making it even more popular and hence market demand for MongoDB skills will go higher.

 Today’s enterprise is far more flexible and beyond expectations.
-For better customers service and modern application development, an enterprise should be ready to adopt any kind of changes and fulfill the expectations.
+For better customer service and modern application development, an enterprise should be ready to adopt any changes and fulfil the expectations.

 Henceforth, the need of the hour is to use a NoSQL database.
 MongoDB is go-to Choice, because it is based on NoSQL, plus it offers high performance, availability, and scalability.
 It helps an organization manage data hassle-free.
 Along with this, schema validation can be used to enforce data governance controls over each collection.